Disability Council overview

 About us, Our purpose, Council member profiles, and Becoming a member

 The Council seeks for all people with disability to experience the full effects of the United Nations Convention on the Rights of Persons with Disabilities.
-The Council seeks for people to be happy and able to fully participate in the life of the community through:
+The Council works so that people with disability can fully participate in the life of the community through:

 - being empowered and in control of their lives

 - having their physical, social, cultural and economic needs met

 - living safely, free of fear and discrimination